 Made-up footpaths affording public right of way through common land South of Enfield Road, include links between between Glenbrook North, Lonsdale Drive (North and South) and Merryhills School, and a link from Glenbrook South with Merryhills School at one end and Londsdale Drive at the other.
 At the bottom of Worlds End Lane by Glen Brook there is the entrance to a concealed way, which eventually joins the main road on Slades Hill.

-The north west corner of Highlands has a delightfull trail beside the bridle path which forms a bridge over Merryhills Brook before passing Willams Wood and around the perimeter of Shaws Wood.
-At the foot of Slades Hill, opposite Links Side a secluded access lane stretches for a quarter of a mile into fields crossing the final section of Merryhills Brook.
+The Merryhills Way: The north west corner of Highlands has a delightfull trail beside the bridle path which forms a bridge over Merryhills Brook turning right before Willams Wood and running parallel with the Enfield Road as far as Camp Road.
+Here it turns north and meanders towards Fairview road, just off The Ridgeway.
+Meanwhile you may be tempted to wander round the perimeter of Shaws Wood, which transforms from deciduous forest to conifer plantations.
+At the foot of Slades Hill, opposite Links Side an unmade access lane (Camp Road) stretches for a quarter of a mile into fields crossing the final section of Merryhills Brook.

 Residents Priority Fund Application: Until 2014 Wards were invited to apply for funding to complete projects of value to local communities.
 At our open meeting in September 2014 Councillor Vince disclosed the allocation for Highlands.
 It stood at a reduced value of £19,040 (formerly £40,000).
 She indicated that individual bids of up to £5,000 might be submitted (with only one opportunity for each); at the latest before January 2015.